 The Canon EOS-1D and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in September 2001 and August 2017.
 The 1D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (M100) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the M100 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the M100 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 1D and the Canon M100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon M100.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (71 percent) than the Canon 1D.
 Moreover, the M100 is substantially lighter (81 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.